JoelSchatt/MelodyMaster/README.md

 * Copy the file `Melody_Master_Code.py` of the folder `src` from your computer to your board (can be done in Arduino Lab for MicroPython)
 * Rename the file `Melody_Master_Code.py` to `main.py` to start the game automatically, when the arduino is plugged in **OR** start the code manually via Arduino Lab for MicroPython
 * Install the libraries listed above
-### Feedback and questions
-If you are interested in this project and need to ask questions get in touch with us over Instagram/TikTok/etc/etc